Treating Acute Bacterial Rhinosinusitis (ABRS)

 How Is Watchful Waiting Done?

-Your doctor can give you an antibiotic prescription, but you should only fill the prescription and take the antibiotic if you do not get better after seven days or if you get worse at any time.
+Your healthcare provider will give you information about how to ease your symptoms and provide a plan to follow up with you.
+They may also give you an antibiotic prescription, but you should only fill the prescription if you do not get better after three to five days or if you get worse at any time.
 If you do use the antibiotic, contact your doctor’s office and let them know.

 If I Use an Antibiotic, for How Many Days Should I Take It?

-Antibiotics are usually given for 10 days to treat ABRS, but shorter courses may be equally effective.
-Ask your doctor about a five- to seven-day course of antibiotics since side effects are less common.
+Antibiotics are often given for seven to 10 days to treat ABRS, but shorter courses may be equally effective with fewer side effects.
+Ask your doctor about a five- to seven-day course of antibiotics.

 Source